norbertK/taskmarks/README.md

 - **Taskmarks: Toggle** Toggle Bookmark at Current Position
 - **Taskmarks: Find next Bookmark** Move the cursor to the next bookmark
 - **Taskmarks: Find previous Bookmark** Move the cursor to the previous bookmark

+## Features / Command / Keyboard / ToDos / Ideas

+- Tests
+- rename Task
+- disable taskbar display (and perhaps other things) in settings
+- sort marks
+- make little demo, how to work with taskmarks
+- find better shortcuts and make them work outside the edit mode (eg 'goto next' or 'Select Active Task' should work always)
+- add debug points to task (toggle, switch all on or off)
+- perhaps? be able to leave comments on tasks - for starters, just keep them in taskmarks.json

 ## Requirements